Which industries will be disrupted by robotics and AI?

 Industrial robotics is booming as rising numbers of manufacturers turn to automation.
 A new generation of robots is following the smartphone model: smart, customisable platforms and ‘cobots’ – robots that complement human skills – rather than dumb, single-task machines.
 One such device is Eva, by London robotics startup, Automata.
 As a result, even specialist processes are falling to the robots; they just need the right app.

 In 2016 alone, China bought 66,000 industrial robots – one-quarter of the models produced in that year.
 Each machine can do the jobs of up to 15 full-time workers, without falling ill or taking a holiday.

 This tells us that 66,000 robots can do the jobs of one million people.
 With Moore’s Law making industrial robots faster, smarter, and cheaper over time, that figure may rise to three or four million over the next five to 10 years.

-Alongside 3D printing, driverless deliveries, and the sharing economy’s transformation of warehousing (via startups such as Stowga), smart, low-cost industrial robots may soon be available to small businesses and rapid prototyping applications, creating a new ‘PAL’ supply chain: businesses that are personalised, automated, and localised – a concept developed by transformation expert Sean Culey.
+Alongside 3D printing, driverless deliveries, and the sharing economy’s transformation of warehousing (via startups such as Stowga), smart, low-cost industrial robots may soon be available to small businesses, too, creating a new ‘PAL’ supply chain: businesses that are personalised, automated, and localised – a concept developed by transformation expert Sean Culey.

-The downside is the potential impact on jobs in industrialised countries, and in emerging economies that want to emulate China’s growth.
+The downside of mass automation is the potential impact on jobs in industrialised countries, and in emerging economies that want to emulate China’s growth.
 However, as my separate report explains, robots also create new, skilled jobs as well as automate routine tasks.
 In 2015, for example, US car makers bought over 60,000 industrial robots, too, and created nearly a quarter of a million new jobs.
 Amazon – one of the most automated businesses on Earth – has created 100,000 new human jobs in recent years.